FoundersCard Review, Overview & Is It Worth It in 2021?

-FoundersCard is a membership club (complete with fancy metal card) that provides discounts and networking opportunities to it’s 25,000 members.
+FoundersCard is a membership club (complete with fancy metal card) that provides discounts and networking opportunities to over 25,000 entrepreneurs.
 Designed for business executives, this membership can also be valuable to those who love to travel.
-This FoundersCard Review & guide to membership is designed to provide an overview of FoundersCard to help you decide if getting a FoundersCard membership is the right move for you.
+This FoundersCard Review & guide to membership is designed to provide an overview of FoundersCard to help you decide if getting a membership is the right move for you and if the program is worth it.
 We also have an exclusive membership offer to help you save money as well.

 Founderscard Membership – Exclusive MtM Offer!

-I have been a FoundersCard member for the past four years and am happy to announce we have partnered with them to provide an exclusive offer for Miles to Memories readers.
+I have been a FoundersCard member for the past five years and am happy to announce we have partnered with them to provide an exclusive Founderscard discount code and offer for Miles to Memories readers.
 FoundersCard membership normally comes with an annual fee of $595, but we can get you about half off.

-The referral code FCMTM295 (already embedded in the link above) should get you the discounted rate of
+The MtM exclusive FoundersCard promo code FCMTM295 (already embedded in the link above) should get you the discounted rate of

-$395 $295 per year plus the $95 initiation fee is waived as well.
-If the code isn’t filled in, simply input that code.
-Now let’s take a look at the many discounts and benefits of FoundersCard membership.
+$395 $295 per year plus the $95 FoundersCard initiation fee is waived as well.
+If the MtM FoundersCard promo code FCMTM295 isn’t filled in, simply input it.
+Now let’s take a look at the many discounts and benefits of FoundersCard membership so you can determine whether it is worth it for you.

 Note: You can also preview a FoundersCard Membership before signing up for this offer if you need any more information about specific benefits.

 FoundersCard breaks their benefits down into sections described as: “Hotels”, “Lifestyle”, “Travel” and “Business”.
 I’ll take a look at each of these categories separately and describe what I think are the best benefits of each.
-I will also dedicate a section entirely to Caesars Rewards Diamond status, because for me it has probably been the most valuable FoundersCard benefit.
+I will also dedicate a section entirely to Caesars Rewards Diamond status, because for me it is probably the most valuable FoundersCard benefit and pays for my membership all by itself.

-FoundersCard has negotiated discounted rates and extra property specific benefits for its members at hundreds of hotels around the world.
+FoundersCard has negotiated discounted rates and extra property specific benefits for its members at hundreds of hotels around the world for 2021.
 While I try to use hotel points as much as possible to save, discount programs like this one and Amex Fine Hotels & Resorts definitely help when there is no choice other than paying cash.

-FoundersCard has partnered with select properties from the following brands:
+FoundersCard has partnered with select properties from the following brands for 2021:

 - Mandarin Oriental